mySites.guru

 An expired or misconfigured SSL certificate, or an overloaded TLS stack, will cause the secure connection to fail before any page content gets exchanged.
 We treat that as a failed check.

-When all your sites go down at once
+What happens when all your sites go down at once?

 If you manage dozens or hundreds of sites and they all show as offline at the same time, it’s almost never a coincidence.